conda-forge/conda-forge.github.io/src/orga/subteams.rst

   the user is permanently removed from the feedstock.
 Users may petition the CoC sub-team for access again if at least six months have passed and circumstances have changed sufficiently.
 Evidence of the changed circumstances must be presented with the petition.
+The CoC sub-team will vote on each petition under the same rules above.
 Excessive, repeated petitions are not acceptable and will be handled as a potential CoC violation.
 - Any member of the CoC team may call a vote by the wider ``core`` team to ban a user from ``conda-forge``.
 This vote falls under the rules of votes to ban users in the ``conda-forge``